5 Inference for simple linear regression

 Given there are n = 97 observations, the test statistic follows a t distribution with 972= 95 degrees of freedom.
 The p-value, is Pr(t<|2.063| or t>|2.063|)= 0.042.

-Note that this conclusion is the same as in using a simulation-based approach.
-This is what we would expect, given these are the two different approaches for conducting the same process - hypothesis testing for the slope.
+Note that this conclusion is the same as in using a simulation-based approach (even with small differences in the p-value).
+This is what we would expect, given these are the two different approaches for conducting the same inferential process.
 We are also conducting the tests under the same assumptions that the null hypothesis is true.
-The difference is in the methods available - simulation versus theory-based - to quantify SEβ^1, the sampling variability in the estimated slopes β^1.
+The difference is in the methods available to quantify SEβ^1, simulation-based versus theory-based.

 5.8.4 Confidence interval

-As with simulation-based inference, a confidence interval calculated based on the results from the Central Limit Theorem is an estimated range of the values that reasonably contain β1.
+As with simulation-based inference, a confidence interval calculated based on the results from the Central Limit Theorem is an estimated range of the values that β1 can reasonably take.
 The purpose, interpretation, and conclusions drawn from confidence intervals are the same as described before in .
 What differs, however, is how the interval is calculated.
-In the simulation-based approach, we used bootstrapping to construct a sampling distribution to understand sample-to-sample variability in β1.
+In simulation-based inference, we used bootstrapping to construct a sampling distribution to understand sample-to-sample variability in β1.
 By the Central Limit Theorem, we know exactly how to quantify the sample-to-sample variability in β^1 using theoretical results.

-The equation for a (C×100)% confidence interval for β1 is
+The equation for a C% confidence interval for β1 is

 where ttn2.